CODES-group/opyrability/paper/paper.md

 analysis in a single-bundle fashion.
 In broader terms, opyrability provides a formal and mathematically tractable framework to systematically investigate the operability and achievability of industrial processes earlier in the conceptual phase.
-This eliminates the need for resorting to *ad-hoc*-type solutions to the designs and control of industrial processes, which are inherently with loss of generality.
+This eliminates the need for resorting to *ad-hoc*-type solutions to the design and control of industrial processes, which are inherently with loss of generality.
 The use of this framework thus guarantees a solution to the operability problem that is generalizable to any process, as long as a mathematical model of the given application is available.
 Hence, the introduction of ``opyrability`` in Python, a widely used and freely available programming language, is a significant advancement in the process operability field.
-Being open-source and hosted in a community-driven environment, it offers a valuable resource to the process systems engineering (PSE), computational catalysis and material sciences communities.
+Being open-source and hosted in a community-driven environment, it offers a valuable resource to the process systems engineering (PSE), computational catalysis and material sciences communities that would benefit from operability direct/inverse mappings.
 This package empowers researchers and practitioners to easily investigate the operability aspects of both emerging and existing large-scale industrial processes.
-Additionally, on a lab scale, it can aid in the examinination of material properties that guide design decisions, such as reactions rates and membrane paraeters that would be needed to reach certain product specifications.
+Additionally, on a lab scale, it can aid in the examination of material properties that guide design decisions, such as reactions rates and membrane parameters that would be needed to reach certain product specifications.

-Additionally, ``opyrability`` is built on well-known and developed packages such as (i) [numpy](https://numpy.org/), (ii) [scipy](https://numpy.org/), for linear algebra and scientific computing; (iii) [matplotlib](https://matplotlib.org/) for visualizing the operable regions in 2D/3D; (iv) [cvxopt](https://cvxopt.org/) that allows access to
+Moreover, ``opyrability`` is built on well-known and developed packages such as (i) [numpy](https://numpy.org/) and (ii) [scipy](https://numpy.org/) for linear algebra and scientific computing; (iii) [matplotlib](https://matplotlib.org/) for visualizing the operable regions in 2D/3D; (iv) [cvxopt](https://cvxopt.org/) that allows access to
 [glpk](https://www.gnu.org/software/glpk/) for linear programming; (v) [polytope](https://tulip-control.github.io/polytope/) that enables efficient polytopic calculations; and (vi) [cyipopt](https://cyipopt.readthedocs.io/en/latest/?badge=latest) that allows access to IPOPT [@Wachter2006], a state-of-the-art nonlinear programming solver, enabling efficient inverse mapping operations within the operability framework.
 The inverse mapping task is further extended with full support for automatic differentiation, powered by JAX [@jax2018github].
-This effort thus further facilitates the dissemination of operability concepts in the PSE and other fields. \autoref{fig:fig1}
+This effort thus facilitates the dissemination of operability concepts and calculations in the PSE and other fields. \autoref{fig:fig1}
 illustrates the dependency graph for ``opyrability``.